rctay/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 This will create a new commit which undoes the change in HEAD.
 You will be given a chance to edit the commit message for the new commit.

-You can also revert an earlier change, for example, the next-to-last:
+You can also revert an earlier change; for example, to revert the next-to-last commit:

     $ git revert HEAD^